AAS in Radiologic Technology: Degree Overview

 Read details about associate degree studies in radiologic technology.
 Find information about admission requirements, coursework, continuing education options, career possibilities and professional licensure.
 Learn about employment growth rates and salaries for this type of profession.

 Associate's degree programs in radiologic technology are designed to provide students with the comprehensive training and clinical experience needed for employment as competent entry-level radiologic technologists, technicians or related professionals.
 These programs most often award an Associate of Applied Science.
-Individuals in this field use radiologic equipment, such as x-ray, computed tomography (CT) and magnetic resonance imaging (MR) machines, to help physicians diagnose patients.
+Individuals in this field use radiologic equipment, such as x-ray, computed tomography (CT) and magnetic resonance imaging (MRI) machines, to help physicians diagnose patients.
 Licensing requirements apply for those working as radiologic technologists or technicians.

 Students in these programs learn how to operate radiation equipment, take orders from physicians and follow vital safety protocols.
 The curricula typically consist of coursework and lab sessions in health and technology courses, as well as clinical rotations.
 Required courses outside the radiologic technology curriculum can include anatomy and physiology, algebra and psychology.
 During clinical rotations, students can gain experience working with patients and operating equipment under supervision in an actual healthcare setting.
 Because of the experience requirements, these programs may take five rather than the traditional four semesters of full-time study to complete.